Academic Profile : Faculty

 Dr Koh Ruilin, Elizabeth

-Deputy Director (Academic), Research Support, ERFPO, OER Centre for Research in Pedagogy and Practice
+Senior Education Research Scientist, Centre for Research in Pedagogy & Practice

-Senior Research Scientist, National Institute of Education - Office of Education Research
+Senior Research Scientist, National Institute of Education - Office for Research

 Email